What should be my first step in the application process?

 Copies of zoning permits which have been issued are filed in the Town Clerk’s office and they are posted on the bulletin board at the entrance of Town Hall.
 Hearing notices for applications pending before the Development Review Board are posted on the bulletin board as well.

-A Certificate of Occupancy, or “CO”, is issued by the Planning & Zoning office once a development project has been completed.
+A Certificate of Occupancy/Compliance, or “CO”, is issued by the Planning & Zoning office once a development project has been completed.
 It is the final step in the Village/Town’s permitting process and officially closes the file on the permit application.
 CO’s are not issued with all building permits.
-All change of use, new construction, substantial improvements or permits upon determination by the Development Review Board shall require a Certificate of Occupancy before such use is authorized.
-The Certificate of Occupancy shall show that the premises comply with all applicable provisions of the Regulations and the permit as granted.
+All change of use, new construction, substantial improvements or permits upon determination by the Development Review Board shall require a Certificate of Occupancy/Compliance before such use is authorized.
+The Certificate of Occupancy/Compliance shall show that the premises comply with all applicable provisions of the Regulations and the permit as granted.

 Why is a “CO” important?